LTV:CAC Ratio for Brands

 How to monitor your LTV:CAC ratio in real time

-To track LTV:CAC ratio, brands need to centralize their eCommerce analytics to combine data and monitor both LTV and CAC in real-time.
+To track LTV:CAC ratio, brands need to centralize their data in order to track both LTV and CAC in real-time.
 Centralization is vital because LTV and CAC are dependent on your efforts across multiple channels.

-So, to monitor your LTV:CAC ratio in real-time, you need to leverage an analytics platform (like Daasity) that lets you access centralized data directly from the dashboard:
+So, to monitor your LTV:CAC ratio in real-time, you need to leverage an analytics platform for consumer brands (like Daasity) that lets you access centralized data directly from the dashboard: